 - Autotransformer Starters: During acceleration, a reduced input voltage is supplied to the motor through an autotransformer, which limits the current and prevents overtaxing of the motor circuit.
 When running speed is reached, a second contactor energizes to bypass the transformer and supplies full voltage to the motor.
-A third contactor is used to fill the time interval during the switch.
-This type of starter is called a closed-transition starter.
+A third contactor is used to fill the time interval during the switch (closed-transition starter).
 If a third contactor is not used, it is an open-transition starter.

 - Wye-Delta Starters: During start-up, the wye-delta starter connects the three sets of windings in the stator in a series to increase the electrical resistance and limit the inrush current.
 When running speed is reached, a timer connects them in parallel, and all three sets of windings receive the same across-the-line voltage.
 These are used on low-starting torque applications like blowers or centrifugal pumps.

 - Part-Winding Starters: These require motors that are specifically wired to allow the starter to make connections to only a portion of the windings during start-up.
 During acceleration, a timer causes a second contactor to close, energizing the other windings.
 A part-winding starter is the least expensive, but starting current is higher and special wiring is required.